 - A port is considered live if it has the OFPPS_LIVE flag set in its port state.
-Port liveness may be managed by code outside of the OpenFlow portion of a switch, defined outside of the OpenFlow spec (such as Spanning Tree or a KeepAlive mechanism).
-At a minimum, the port should not be considered live if the port config bit OFPPC_PORT_DOWN indicates the port is down, or if the port state bit OFPPS_LINK_DOWN indicates the link is down. - A bucket is considered live if either watch_port is not OFPP_ANY and the port watched is live, or if watch_group is not OFPG_ANY and the group watched is live. - A group is considered live if a least one of its buckets is live.
+Port liveness may be managed by code outside of the OpenFlow portion of a switch, defined outside of the OpenFlow specification, such as Spanning Tree or a KeepAlive mechanism.
+The port must not be considered live (and the OFPPS_LIVE flag must be unset) if one of the port liveness mechanisms enabled on the switch consider the port not live, or if the port config bit OFPPC_PORT_DOWN indicates the port is down, or if the port state bit OFPPS_LINK_DOWN indicates the link is down. - A bucket is considered live if either watch_port is not OFPP_ANY and the port watched is live, or if watch_group is not OFPG_ANY and the group watched is live. - A group is considered live if a least one of its buckets is live.